translate5/translate5/docs/skinning translate5.md

 ### .htaccess and .htpasswd

 If above apache config files are needed, this is not in the responsibility of  the install-and-update-kit, so they should be therefore completely ignored.

-## todo in this document
-after implementing TRANSLATE-277 rework this document, so that only the valid documentation remains.